Editing 2D CAD Blocks Assigned to 3D Symbols

 In this example, we will name the CAD Block "Custom Waste Disposal" then click OK.

-- To use this newly created CAD block for the electrical symbol, select the Food Waste Disposal symbol you originally placed in your plan, and click the Open Symbol button on the edit toolbar.
+- To use this newly created CAD block for the electrical symbol, select the Garbage Disposal symbol you placed in your plan in Step 1, and click the Open Symbol button on the edit toolbar.

-- On the 2D Block tab of the Symbol Specification dialog, select the block created in the previous step from the list of Available Blocks, then click OK.
+- On the 2D Block panel of the Symbol Specification dialog, select the block created in the previous step from the list of Available CAD Blocks, then click OK.

 CAD blocks that have nested blocks within them cannot be assigned to 3D objects or to images.

 - The electrical symbol will now display the CAD block you created as its 2D symbol.

 - You can also add the symbol with its customized 2D block to your User Catalog folder in the Library Browser for future use.
-Select the symbol and click Add to Library button on the edit toolbar
+To do this, select the symbol and click the Add to Library button on the edit toolbar.